peterhinch/micropython-samples/README.md

 watchdog: How to access the simpler of the Pyboard's watchdog timers.

+reverse: Fast reverse a bytearray.

+font: Convert a C file produced by GLCD Font Creator to Python for storage as persistent byte code.

 ds3231_pb: Driver for the DS3231 low cost precison RTC, including a facility to calibrate the Pyboard's RTC from the DS3231